 Explored by Adria of The Emerald Palate

-How to get there: 15 mins by car from downtown San Diego, CA and 2 hours by car from Los Angeles, CA
+🚗 How to get there: 15 mins by car from downtown San Diego, CA

-Pacific Beach, or “PB” to locals, is located along a stretch of beautiful white sand beach that includes three beaches in one: Tourmaline State Park, Pacific Beach, and Mission Beach.
-Tourmaline is known for surfing and Mission Beach can get rowdy with the younger crowd drawn to the nearby bars and nightlife, but Pacific Beach is just right.
+Pacific Beach, or “PB” to locals, is located along a stretch of beautiful white sand coastline that includes three beaches: Tourmaline State Park, Pacific Beach, and Mission Beach.
+Tourmaline is known for surfing, and Mission Beach can get rowdy with the younger crowd drawn to the nearby bars and nightlife, but Pacific Beach is just right.